 - conc for concentration (in wt %)

-XML files always include mat and can include mass; they currently cannot include stress or strain.
+XML file output always includes mat and can include mass; they currently cannot include stress or strain.

 When exporting crack particle data, the output always includes the crack number followed by the crack particle position (x, y, and z (for 3D)), but can include additional data for each -q option.
 The allowed quantities for crack particle data are:

 - J1 and J2 for crack tip J integral terms